Pyomo/pyomo/doc/OnlineDocs/modeling_extensions/dae.rst

 Additional keyword arguments for collocation discretizations:

-'scheme': The desired collocation scheme, either 'LAGRANGE-RADAU' or
+'scheme'
-    'LAGRANGE-LEGENDRE'.
+    The desired collocation scheme, either 'LAGRANGE-RADAU' or 'LAGRANGE-LEGENDRE'.
 The default is 'LAGRANGE-RADAU'.

-'ncp': The number of collocation points within each finite element.
-The
+'ncp'
-    default value is 3.
+    The number of collocation points within each finite element.
+The default value is 3.

 .. note::